 Try the chicken-fried steak, it used to be antelope.
 Currently, wild boar.
 2 for 1 burgers on Mondays.
 Good Mexican food.
 Try the Prime Rib salad.

 Local singer-songwriters during the week.
-Weekends and during “the season” look for high-quality Austin acts like Slim Richie and the Ghosts.
+Weekends and during “the season” look for high-quality Austin acts.

 Thirsty Goat Saloon – Lajitas – 17 Miles West of Terlingua.
 Improbable dude ranch vibe.
 Private airstrip- think “Miami Vice.”
 Owned by Kelcy Warren, the fracking king of Texas.
 Don’t tell the locals you’re staying here.